 a bit about Dr. Dickerson:

 Dr. Asha Dickerson is an Atlanta-based educator of counselors, social workers, human service professionals, addictions specialists, and other helping professionals.
-She is a National Certified Counselor, Licensed Professional Counselor, and Certified Professional Counselor Supervisor.
-Dr. Dickerson is a native of Montgomery, Alabama and alumna of the University of Alabama at Birmingham having graduated with bachelor’s degrees in Psychology and History and a master’s degree in Community/Agency Counseling.
-She received a doctoral degree from Auburn University.
+She is a National Certified Counselor (NCC), Licensed Professional Counselor (LPC), and Approved Clinical Supervisor (ACS).
+Dr. Dickerson is a native of Montgomery, Alabama and alumna of the University of Alabama at Birmingham and received a doctoral degree from Auburn University.

 Although she’s made her home in Georgia, Dr. Dickerson provides workshops, training, and other services throughout the U.S. and in other countries.
-She is very active in several community, state, and national organizations; currently serving as the Southern Region Representative of the Association for Multicultural Counseling and Development (AMCD).
-She has previously served as Treasurer of the Alabama Association of Counselor Education and Supervision, President of the Alabama Association for Multicultural Counseling and Development, and Chair of the National Board for Certified Counselors Minority Fellowship Program Doctoral Advisory Council.
+She is very active in several community, state, and national organizations; currently serving as the President-Elect of the Association for Multicultural Counseling and Development (AMCD) and Past-Chair of the American Counseling Association of Georgia.

 Dr. Dickerson has received numerous awards including the 2018 University of Alabama-Birmingham Rising Star Award and 2017 Argosy Atlanta Counseling Faculty of the Year.
 She has also been named an AACTE Holmes Scholar, ACES Emerging Leaders Fellow, and inaugural NBCC Foundation Minority Fellow.